w-okada/voice-changer/tutorials/tutorial_rvc_en_latest.md

-# Realtime Voice Changer Client for RVC Tutorial (v.1.5.3.3)
+# Realtime Voice Changer Client for RVC Tutorial (v.1.5.3.7)

 [Japanese/日本語](/tutorials/tutorial_rvc_en_latest.md)

 # Introduction

 This application is client software for real-time voice conversion that supports various voice conversion models.
-This document provides a description for voice conversion limited to [RVC(Retrieval-based-Voice-Conversion)](https://github.com/liujing04/Retrieval-based-Voice-Conversion-WebUI).
+This application support the models including RVC, MMVCv13, MMVCv15, So-vits-svcv40, etc. However, this document focus on [RVC(Retrieval-based-Voice-Conversion)](https://github.com/liujing04/Retrieval-based-Voice-Conversion-WebUI) for voice conversion as the tutorial material.
+The basic operations for each model are essentially the same.

 From the following, the original [Retrieval-based-Voice-Conversion-WebUI](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI) is referred to as the original-RVC, [RVC-WebUI](https://github.com/ddPn08/rvc-webui) created by ddPn08 is referred to as ddPn08-RVC.